WRDR

 WRDR (89.7 FM, "Bridge FM") is a radio station broadcasting a Christian radio format.
 Licensed to Freehold Township, New Jersey, it serves the New York metropolitan area.
-The station is currently owned by Bridgelight, LLC.
+The station is owned by Bridgelight, LLC.
 Bridgelight, LLC was created as a counterpart to Christian denomination Calvary Chapel Old Bridge.

-The station simulcasts on WPLJ 95.5-HD3 and on several FM translators, as well as on WJUX, formerly known as "Jukebox Radio."
+The station simulcasts on WPLJ 95.5-HD3 in New York City and on several FM translators, as well as on WJUX (99.7 FM) in South Fallsburg, New York, formerly known as "Jukebox Radio".

 History

 WRDR

-WRDR was once assigned to a Big band format station broadcast from Egg Harbor City, New Jersey and owned by Nassau Broadcasting Partners.
-Following the demise of the station, the WRDR was acquired by the Old Bridge, New Jersey congregation of Calvary Chapel.

-Calvary Chapel Old Bridge's board approved providing the funding and along with Cornerstone Calvary Chapel's help were able to form Bridgelight Media LLC and purchase WRDR in Howell, New Jersey.
+Calvary Chapel Old Bridge's board approved providing the funding, and along with Cornerstone Calvary Chapel's help were able to form Bridgelight Media LLC and purchase WRDR in Howell, New Jersey.
 The station, renamed "The Bridge", went on the air for the first time on June 27, 2003.
 Shortly before sign-on, they were able to purchase the financially and legally troubled easy listening music outlet WJUX, which added another full power radio station on 99.7 FM and two translators on 103.1 and 94.3, increasing the potential coverage to over 6.5 million people, and enabling them to reach a good part of New York City.

 Bridge FM holds "BridgeFest", an annual two-day music festival every summer in Ocean Grove, New Jersey, which features headline acts from notable Contemporary Christian music acts, as well as teachings, vendors, crafts, as well as surfing clinics and events.

 WJUX

-WJUX 103.1 from 1993 to 2004 was known as "Jukebox Radio" and originally played Traditional Big Band Music in 1993 before evolving to more of an adult standards format by 1995.
-By then, WJUX-FM 99.7 Monticello, New York began simulcasting "Jukebox Radio" and it began commercial operation.
+WJUX 103.1 from 1993 to 2004 was known as "Jukebox Radio" and originally played traditional big band music in 1993 before evolving to more of an adult standards format by 1995.
+By then, WJUX (99.7 FM) in Monticello, New York, began simulcasting "Jukebox Radio" and it began commercial operation.

-Originally licensed as a Non-Commercial station "Jukebox Radio" hit the air on March 5, 1993 on low power station 103.1 FM with DJs Lee Martin (Morning and Afternoon Drive), Matthew Borzi (Mid-days) and Larry Hopper (Evenings).
+Originally licensed as a non-commercial educational station, "Jukebox Radio" hit the air on March 5, 1993, on low power station W276AQ (103.1 FM) with DJs Lee Martin (morning and afternoon drive), Matthew Borzi (mid-days) and Larry Hopper (Evenings).
 The station was owned by Gerry Turro.
-Gerry Turro was the chief engineer of 1130 WNEW New York City from the 1980s until 1992 when WNEW folded.
+Gerry Turro was the chief engineer of WNEW (1130 AM) New York City from the 1980s until 1992.
 That station also had a big band/adult standards format from 1981 to 1992.
 Jerry purchased WNEW's music library at the end of 1992 for use on Jukebox Radio.

-Jukebox radio's music was originally a blend of traditional adult standards and big bands from the 1930s, 1940s and early 1950s.
+Jukebox Radio's music was originally a blend of traditional adult standards and big bands from the 1930s, 1940s and early 1950s.
 Core artists originally included Frank Sinatra, Tommy Dorsey, Mills Brothers, Peggy Lee, Ella Fitzgerald, Louis Armstrong, Andrews Sisters, Artie Shaw, Bing Crosby, Duke Ellington, and others.
-The station, initially, only played a handful of songs newer than 1955 and sounded similar to the 1981 version of 1130 WNEW.
+The station, initially, only played a handful of songs newer than 1955 and sounded similar to the 1981 version of WNEW.